OctopusDeploy/docs/docs/key-concepts/machine-roles.md

 ## Using roles on deployment steps {#MachineRoles-Usingrolesondeploymentsteps}

 Almost all the steps that run on a Tentacle can be scoped to one or more roles.
 This means that the step will only execute on Tentacles with at least one of those roles.
+This does not mean that if the step is scoped to multiple roles that it will run for each role.
+Instead it will run that step for _all machines that have any roles that match any of the step roles._

 To scope a step to a specific role, all you have to do is type in the role name on the **Machine Roles** field.